Why was Maine shooter allowed to have guns? Questions swirl in wake of massacre

 A week later, shortly before 7 p.m. on Oct.
 25, authorities began receiving 911 calls about a gunman at the Just-In-Time Recreation bowling alley in Lewiston.

 Condon reported from New York, Whitehurst from Washington, D.C., and Kruesi from Nashville.
-Associated Press writers David Sharp, Jake Bleiberg, Robert F. Bukaty, David R. Martin and Matt Rourke in Lewiston, Maine, contributed to this report along with Patrick Whittle in Portland, Maine, and Michael Casey in Boston.
+Associated Press writers David Sharp, Jake Bleiberg, Robert F. Bukaty, David R. Martin and Matt Rourke in Lewiston, Maine, and Michael Casey in Boston contributed to this report.